catalingavan/logbee.Documentation/source/integrations/Serilog-net/consoleApps/index.rst

     }
     finally
     {
-        // send the logs to logBee.net
+        // send the events to logBee.net
         Log.CloseAndFlush();
     }